-- Audit materiality is an important concept which considers both the quantitative as well as qualitative aspects as not only the quantitative aspects have an impact on the economic decision making of the users of the financial statement of the company rather the qualitative aspects such as adequate disclosures with respect to the contingent liabilities, related party transactions, changes in the accounting policy, etc of the company also influence significantly the economic decision making of the users of the financial statement of the company.
+- Audit materiality is an important concept that considers both the quantitative as well as qualitative aspects.
+Both aspects have an impact on the economic decision making of the users of the financial statement of the company.
+Qualitative aspects such as adequate disclosures concerning the contingent liabilities, related party transactions, changes in the accounting policy, etc. of the company also influence the economic decision making of the users of the financial statement of the company significantly.

-- It is the basis on which the opinion of the auditor about the company is based as it is required that the auditor should obtain a reasonable level of assurance about whether financial statements of the company are free from the material misstatements or not.
+- It is the basis on which the opinion of the auditor about the company forms, as the auditor requires to obtain a reasonable level of assurance about whether financial statements of the company are free from the material misstatements or not.

-- It is possible that the auditor is not able to set the materiality at the proper level which may then hamper the purpose of the same.
+- The auditor may not be able to set the materiality at the proper level, which may then hamper the purpose of the same.

-- It is possible that the misstatement that has affected on the compliance of the company with the regulatory requirements might not get detected by the auditor of the company.
+- The misstatement that affects the company’s compliance with the regulatory requirements might not get detected by the auditor of the company.

 - In the case of the qualitative aspects, the approach generally is quite difficult to measure when compared with the quantitative approach.

 - While dealing with the material misstatements, an auditor must consider all the types of misstatements, which include Identified Misstatement, Likely Misstatements, Likely Aggregate Misstatements, Further Possible Misstatements, and Maximum Possible Misstatements.

-- There are three types of audit materiality that may exist which include overall materiality, overall performance materiality, and the specific materiality.
-These are used by the auditor as per the different situations prevailing in the company.
+- Three types of audit materiality include overall materiality, overall performance materiality, and the specific materiality.
+The auditor uses these as per the different situations prevailing in the company.